ucsb-csw8/w23-project/step01.md

 # {{page.title}}

-In this project, you are asked to create a **Restaurant Menu Management System**, which can help with managing a database containing a restaurants menu items (i.e. the food and beverage items that would appears on their printed menu, or a display menu on a computer monitor, for example.)
+In this project, you are asked to create a **Restaurant Menu Management System**, which can help with managing a database containing a restaurant's menu items (i.e. the food and beverage items that would appears on their printed menu, or a display menu on a computer monitor, for example.)

 The due dates and intermediate checkpoints are listed below.